TUDelft-books/CSBB-textbook/book/Quarter2/Week2_8.md

 *Monday:*
 -   Science Spotlight
--   Workshop: <a href=#workshop-how-to-create-an-impacful-proposal-with-scalable-venture-ideas>How to create an impactful proposal with scalabale venture ideas</a>
+-   Workshop: <a href=#workshop-impactful-research-with-scalable-venture-ideas> Impactful Research with Scalable Venture Ideas</a>

 *Wednesday:*